Firebrand - Oral Storytelling Workshop

 Event description

-This workshop might be the beginning of an apprenticeship in oral storytelling for you.
-You will have the opportunity to hear old stories and to practice telling them.
-You may come with a story you are already learning, or receive a story on the day.
-You will have an opportunity to witness the art of oral storytelling and begin to practice.
-Aside from the actual telling of a story, there is all the background relational work that goes into telling a story.
-If you know a story well, you can tell it with or without details, with just the bones or in full detail - much as you might introduce a friend to another friend: given the time and setting you might tell a story about them or add a detail or describe their favourite things, and if pressed for time you will entrust one friend to the other.
-Such is oral storytelling if we treat the stories as living beings.
 In this respect we're talking about a kind of animism.
 Oral storytelling is a transformative art, it is inevitable that you will be changed in the process of getting to know the story just as much as you will be changed in the telling and changed again when you hear how the story is landing in the hearts of those who hear you tell it.
 Fidelity to the aliveness of oral storytelling is one of the features that distinguishes it from a recital of literature.
 To be sure, the oral tradition and literary tradition are not foes, not opposed, but they are different and they can feed each other - more on that in the workshop.

 Why a Workshop on Oral Storytelling?

-Over the last eight months I've been gathering soul kin together to listen to old stories, folktales and myth and to remember the medicine of stories.
-For you who have been coming along to Remembering Story Medicine you will know that when stories are told in these old ways, in community, with ritual, there's something deeper and older that we are enjoining.
+Over the last year I've been gathering soul kin together to listen to old stories, folktales and myth and to remember the medicine of stories.
+For you who have been coming along to Remembering Story Medicine you will know that when stories are told in these old ways, in community, with ritual, there's something deeper and older that we enjoin.
 As you know, the stories keep feeding us well after we first hear them, especially if we feed them in return.
-Stories - particularly old stories - can rescue us from stories that are two small or that don't allow us to unfurl into our full shape.
-Stories shape and confine character.
-Genre's limit what can eventuate, can mute and sometimes entirely block certain emotions and ways of being.
-If you're in the wrong story you will not be able to know yourself, nor will anyone else.
-Stories can also give us an opportunity to try on different shapes.

 This is re-indigenising work.
 This is culture building.
 Soulful, ecological, animist, relational community building.
-It's not an event.
-If you've never been to the monthly Potluck & Folktales, get to one of those first.

 I would like to be a firebrand and set you all on fire so that you too tell stories, and for you also to become firebrands.
 This way of being together and listening is not new.
-It's an element of how we've spent time together for millenia.
+It's an element of how we've spent time together for millennia.
 Stories have been with us since the earliest times, along with food, fire, song, dance and ritual.
-If you have a story in you, or you have a desire to work with a story, come, come, come along to this workshop.
+If you have a story in you, or you have a desire to work with a story, come, come, come along to this two-Saturdays workshop.

 Details